3PL vs. Freight Broker: who do you decide to use?

 Logistics has a vital role to play in bringing people and products together.
 According to the FTA, in 2015 HGVs travelled 25.7 billion km moving goods across the UK, and 9.51 million containers were handled by UK ports.

 Logistics is vital for the strength of our economy and plays such an important role in the success of business operations.
 That’s why it is important for businesses to determine what kind of support you require from an external logistics provider.
-Do you need the support of a 3PL (third party logistics) or a Freight Broker?

 Firstly, we need to begin by asking…‘what is the difference between 3PL services and a Freight Broker?’
 Often the terms are used interchangeably, but their services do differ.